 In the Main Lodge at at Trapp Family Lodge, we welcome your furry friend.
 Situated on 2,500 acres of land, our pet-friendly resort's accommodations in Vermont offer special touches to help our canine guests feel at home.
-We provide an LL Bean dog bed and blanket, Trapp Treats and Trapp Lodge dog bowls, along with a Doggie Trail Pass and a map to the dog-friendly area of our property where you and your pup can roam and play.
+We provide a dog bed and blanket, Trapp Treats and Trapp Lodge dog bowls, along with a Doggie Trail Pass and a map to the dog-friendly area of our property where you and your pup can roam and play.

 To make your Stowe, Vermont dog-friendly resort reservations please call 1.800.826.7000 to speak with a reservation specialist.

 While staying with us, we ask that you kindly observe the following rules for the comfort of all our guests:

 - Dogs over 50 pounds are permitted at the discretion of the manager..

 - Dogs must be leashed at all times when not in your room.

 - Use only dog-friendly paths, and avoid our groomed trails.